alexdmoss/nginx-with-prometheus/README.md

 ### Base Image

-Build base image with `docker build -t nginx-with-prometheus -f Base.Dockerfile .` (replace with your own tag as needed).
+Build base image with `docker build -t nginx-with-prometheus .` (replace with your own tag as needed).

 You can test this with: `docker run -p 8080:8080 -p 9145:9145 nginx-with-prometheus:latest` - `curl http://localhost:8080/` should 404, and `curl http://localhost:9145/metrics` should show you some metrics.